hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
-This allows us to reduce the proof size when multiple records are to be proved from the same DB.
-It is similar to an [authentication octopus](https://eprint.iacr.org/2017/933.pdf) except that it works on sparse trees with collapsed leaves, for both inclusion and non-inclusion cases.
+This allows us to reduce the proof size when multiple records (inclusion or non-inclusion) are to be proved from the same DB.
+It is similar to the [authentication octopus algorithm](https://eprint.iacr.org/2017/933.pdf), except that the tentacles can be different lengths which is necessary for our [collapsed leaves](#collapsed-leaves) optimisation, and it doesn't necessarily work from bottom up.

-I'm not sure if this is the optimal way to formulate them, but it seems to result in fairly compact proofs.
-Furthermore, these proofs can be processed with a single pass in resource-constrained environments such as smart contracts.
+The algorithm isn't necessarily optimal, but it seems to result in fairly compact proofs which can be shrunk further with extra proof-time optimisations.
+Additionally, the proofs can be processed with a single pass in resource-constrained environments such as smart contracts.
 After processing a proof, you end up with a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than records requested to be proven.
 This can happen when a witness reveals an empty sub-tree that is sufficient for satisfying a requested non-inclusion proof.